Barcodes as Summary of Loss Function Topology: Barcodes of benchmark functions and convergence of the algorithm

+\section{Barcodes of benchmark functions and convergence of the algorithm}

 In this section we apply our algorithm to describing the topology of test functions.
-In subsection \ref{sec-toy} we apply the algorithm to visual examples and check the convergence on benchmark functions.
-In subsection \ref{sec-nn} we apply our algorithm to analyse the loss surfaces of \textbf{small neural networks}.
+In subsection \ref{bench} we apply the algorithm to visual examples and in subsection \ref{sec:converge} we check the convergence on benchmark functions.
+In section \ref{sec-nn} we apply our algorithm to analysis of loss surfaces of \textbf{small neural networks}.

-\subsection{Barcodes of benchmark functions and convergence of the algorithm}

-In this subsection we apply our algorithm to several functions ${f:\mathbb{R}^{D}\rightarrow \mathbb{R}}$ from \textbf{Global Optimization Benchmark} \cite{jamil2013literature}.
+We apply our algorithm to several functions ${f:\mathbb{R}^{D}\rightarrow \mathbb{R}}$ from \textbf{Global Optimization Benchmark} (see e.g. \cite{jamil2013literature}).
 These functions are designed to fool global optimization algorithms, they are very complex, have many local minima and saddle points even for small dimensions.
-Thus, the computation of barcodes and minimum-saddle correspondence for these functions is also non-trivial.
-In particular, it requires finding the global minimum.
+Thus, the computation of barcodes and minimum-saddle correspondence for these functions is also challenging.